-If you are in any doubt about downloading and using material for official purposes, you should seek legal advice to ensure compliance with the Copyright, Designs and Patents Act 1988
+If there is any doubt about downloading and using material for official purposes, seek legal advice to ensure compliance with the Copyright, Designs and Patents Act 1988

-You may be in violation of copyright laws if you simply cut and paste material from one source to another.
+Cutting and pasting material from one source to another may be in violation of copyright laws.
 All sources used for research purposes should be referenced appropriately and credited.

-7.9.6 Unacceptable Use
+9.6 Unacceptable Use

-You must not deliberately view, copy, create, download, save, print or distribute any material that:
+Staff will not deliberately view, copy, create, download, save, print or distribute any material that:

-- is sexually explicit or obscene - is racist, sexist, homophobic, harassing or in any other way discriminatory or offensive - contains material the possession of which would constitute a criminal offence - promotes any form of criminal activity - contains unwelcome propositions - involves gambling, multi-player games or soliciting for personal gain or profit - contains images, cartoons or jokes that may cause offence - appears to be a chain letter - brings the School into disrepute or exposes it to legal action
+- is sexually explicit or obscene - is racist, sexist, homophobic, harassing or in any other way discriminatory or offensive - contains material the possession of which would constitute a criminal offence

+- promotes any form of criminal activity - contains unwelcome propositions - involves gambling, multi-player games or soliciting for personal gain or profit - contains images, cartoons or jokes that may cause offence - appears to be a chain letter - brings the school into disrepute or exposes it to legal action

-This list is not exhaustive and the School may define other areas of unacceptable use.
+This list is not exhaustive and the school may define other areas of unacceptable use.

-Unacceptable use may be reported to the police if likely to constitute a breach of the Computer Misuse Act 1990.
+Unacceptable use may be reported to Law enforcement agencies e.g. police if likely to constitute a breach of the Computer Misuse Act 1990.

-7.10 Monitoring
+10. Monitoring

-The School is able to produce monitoring information, which may include email usage statistics, frequent email contacts, file sizes and may lead to making further enquiries.
+The school is able to produce monitoring information, which may include email usage statistics, frequent email contacts, file sizes and may lead to making further enquiries.

-The School is also able to record the details of all Internet traffic to protect the School and its employees from security breaches, including hacking, and to ensure that "unacceptable" sites are not being visited.
+The school is also able to record the details of all Internet traffic to protect the school and its employees from security breaches and including hacking, and to ensure that "unacceptable" sites are not being visited in line with the KCSiE and DfE Filtering and Monitoring standards.